There has been barbershop quartet

 it was gone.

-The Shenango Valley Chapter of the Society for the
+The Shenango Valley Chapter of the Barbershop Harmony Society

 came on the scene in 1981, when a group of dedicated, four-part harmony lovers